Shoreside: Formation and Desolation (2011–2013)

 Shoreside was originally a recording project founded by vocalist/songwriter Corey Burton at the beginning of 2011.
 Later joined by guitarist/songwriter Michael Bujaki (who had previously performed alongside Burton), the first complete lineup arrived in 2012.
 Shortly after this, drummer Joshua Scott departed and was replaced by Travis Clarke.

-In early 2013 Shoreside announced a new album would be recorded and on the 9th of April, their debut album Desolation was independently released.
+In early 2013 Shoreside announced a new album would be recorded and on 9 April, their debut album Desolation was independently released.
 It received mostly positive reviews.

 Burton's Departure and Split (2014–2019)

 In March 2014, Burton announced his departure.
-As a result, Shoreside announced that their upcoming show on the 4th of July would be their last.
+As a result, Shoreside announced that their upcoming show on 4 July would be their last.
 Despite no longer being part of the group, Burton continued to perform alongside the band for all of their remaining shows.

-Reunion (2019-Present)
+Reunion (since 2019)

 In August 2019, Shoreside's social media accounts were reactivated and their lineup updated.
 In December, Burton shared a clip via social media of new Shoreside material, alongside the message "We're back".

-Musical Style
+Musical style

 Shoreside incorporate a variety of vocal styles including clean singing and screamed vocals.
 Their musical style has been described as taking inspiration from various metalcore giants such as August Burns Red, I Killed The Prom Queen, and most notably Parkway Drive, warranting reviews from multiple sources.